AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 * first the server returns the HTML code
 * then the browser requests the image and opens a new connection

-In practice, a page may generate many parallel requests for images, style sheets, JavaScript files, etc. This means that the logs have overlapping entries of parallel open connections.
-In that case, we recommended to use option -i to improve readability.
+In practice, a page may generate many parallel requests for images, style sheets, JavaScript files, and so on.
+This means that the logs have overlapping entries of parallel open connections.
+In that case, Adobe recommends using option -i to improve readability.